 5. Monetary benefits from the utilization of marine genetic resources and digital sequence information on marine genetic resources of areas beyond national jurisdiction, including commercialization, shall be shared fairly and equitably, through the financial mechanism established under article 52, for the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.

 6. After the entry into force of this Agreement, developed Parties shall make annual contributions to the special fund referred to in article 52.
-The Conference of the Parties shall determine, at its first meeting, the rate of such contributions.
 A Party’s rate of contribution shall be 50 per cent of that Party’s assessed contribution to the budget adopted by the Conference of the Parties under article 47, paragraph 6 (e).
 Such payment shall continue until a decision is taken by the Conference of the Parties under paragraph 7 below.

 7. The Conference of the Parties shall decide on the modalities for the sharing of monetary benefits from the utilization of marine genetic resources and digital sequence information on marine genetic resources of areas beyond national jurisdiction, taking into account the recommendations of the access and benefit-sharing committee established under article 15.
 If all efforts to reach consensus have been exhausted, a decision shall be adopted by a three-fourths majority of the Parties present and voting.
 The payments shall be made through the special fund established under article 52.
 The modalities may include the following: